 Get Home Safe

-Like the everyday benediction from mother to child, from elder to kin, Get Home Safe embodies the enduring wish that, despite all distance and transformation, one always finds one’s way back.
+Through recursive techniques and imaginative storytelling, jET renders continuity and rupture as a rhythmic loop of remembering and forgetting.
+Like the everyday benediction passed from mother to child, elder to kin, Get Home Safe embodies the enduring wish that, amid the unknown and ever changing terrain, one always finds one’s way home.

 Artist